-Man, 82, bound over for trial in 1976 killings in Wisconsin
+Man, 82, charged in decades-ago killings in Wisconsin park

 MARINETTE, Wis.
-(AP) - An 82-year-old man will face trial on two counts of first-degree murder in the fatal shooting of a couple at a Wisconsin park 43 years ago.
+(AP) - An 82-year-old man has been charged with two counts of first-degree murder in the fatal shooting of a couple at a Wisconsin park 43 years ago.

-A judge in Marinette County determined Wednesday that there’s enough evidence to send the case against Raymand Vannieuwenhoven to trial.
+WLUK-TV reports that Raymand Vannieuwenhoven is accused in the killing of 25-year-old David Schuldes and 24-year-old Ellen Matheys in 1976 at McClintock Park in Silver Cliff, about 200 miles (320 kilometers) north of Milwaukee.

-Vannieuwenhoven is accused in the killing of 25-year-old David Schuldes and 24-year-old Ellen Matheys in 1976 at McClintock Park in Silver Cliff, about 200 miles (320 kilometers) north of Milwaukee.
+He’s scheduled to enter a plea July 1.

-WLUK-TV reports sheriff’s detective Todd Baldwin testified Wednesday that tests of Vannieuwenhoven’s DNA from a licked envelope matched DNA from the crime scene.
-Investigators didn’t have any major leads until last year when a DNA lab in Virginia identified the genealogical background of the suspect.
+A sexual assault charge was dismissed due to the statute of limitations.

-Vannieuwenhoven is scheduled to enter a plea July 1.
+Sheriff’s detective Todd Baldwin testified Wednesday that tests of Vannieuwenhoven’s DNA from a licked envelope matched DNA from the crime scene.

 Information from: WLUK-TV, http://www.fox11online.com